CV skills lesson one: Writing a successful CV@headingTag>

 LifeSkills has even more content that can further support your teaching of CV skills and help your students on their employment journey.
 Check out links to further resources below.

-Why not include financial capability as a focus in your students’ wider curriculum?
+Why not include crafting a CV as a focus in your students’ wider curriculum?
 Refer to our Content guide to find out how this LifeSkills resource can be used in PSHE or English lessons.

 CV skills lesson one: Writing a successful CV